 - The harmful effects of smoking cigarettes, consuming alcohol, and consuming excess protein

 However, the factor that contributes the most to a high risk of bone fracture is frail health as a result of the aging process.

 Effects of Aging

-Note that many of these symptoms can also be the side effects of medications, or complicated by medications, which means they are more likely to occur in conjunction with another condition or illness.
+Many of these symptoms may also be the side effects of medications, or complicated by medications, which means they are more likely to occur in conjunction with another condition or illness.
 Osteoporosis is rarely the only condition for which an elderly person is being treated.